PhilipWafula/mango-habanero-fe/.github/ISSUE_TEMPLATE/feature_request.md

+---
+name: Feature request
+about: Suggest an idea for this project.
+title: '[DATE]: [FEATURE REQUEST]'
+labels: feature
+assignees: 'PhilipWafula'

+---

 ## Feature Description
 Please provide a concise and clear description of the feature you propose.
 Explain the value this feature will add to the project, or the problem it will solve.